mik284/Learning-concepts/README.md

 ## Summary
 A factory function creates objects.
 It is invoked as normal function, not with the new operator.
 Functional mixins take things a bit further by accepting a mixin as an argument, copies properties and methods from the mixin, and returns a new object.

+# Module Pattern

+- The Module Pattern is commonly used to create private properties in JavaScript, but there are quite a few other benefits of incorporating the Module Pattern in code that you write as well.
+For one: organization.
+Modules are a larger unit of organization than, say, functions or objects.
+This helps partition code and provide structure as an application scales.

+- Keep in mind, however, that you generally use the Module Pattern when you just want one "version" of an object.
+If you're looking to instantiate unique objects that follow a certain blueprint, you can always still write and invoke a constructor function!

+* Since JavaScript doesn't have private variables, properties, or methods built-in, we can leverage the Module Pattern to enforce such privacy.
+At its core, the Module Pattern leverages scope, closures, and (commonly) IIFE's to not only hide data from external access, but to also provide a public interface for such data.